 In the past years, they have been able to release V6, V7, V8, and V10 with each of them having specialized features within them.
 They always ensure that they release a new model with incrementally improved features.
 Their latest model is the V10 and it is the most powerful of all the vacuum they have ever released, equipped with unique technologies.

 Like the other V-models, it is also available in Animal, Absolute and Motorhead versions.
-In this article, we are going to look more into the Dyson V8 and V10 models and compare them to help you decide if they are vacuums for you.
+In this article, we are going to look more into comparing the Dyson V8 and V10 to help you decide if they are vacuums for you.

 The Dyson V8 a great option if you are looking for something that can run for longer times.
 Also, if you are looking for a cheaper option as opposed to the V10, then consider going for this model.
 This is a real contender against the V10 when it comes to cleaning processes.